The MSTHS Course Schedule and Sequence is set for the 2022-2023 inaugural class as depicted above. Click on the table above to open a larger image.

 - MSTHS Students must take BIOM 8720 in the Fall semester

-- MSTHS Students must take BIOM 8820 in the Winter semester
+- MSTHS Students must take BIOM 8820 in the Fall or Winter semester (depending of number of sections offered by Nursing Department)

-- MSTHS Students can choose to take NURS 8830 in the Spring semester (condensed version) or Fall semester (full-semester version)
+- MSTHS Students can choose to take NURS 8830 in the Spring/Summer semester or Fall semester (depending of number of sections offered by Nursing Department)

 Total courses: Eight graduate level courses: